yczeng/dell-benchmarking/README.md

 ```
 ## Converting data to images per second.
 Copy and paste output in a text file with the times separated by the batch file.
 See `AlexNetData` as a sample file for format.
+Run the python script `processdata.py` to have times per run automatically converted to images/sec.